ajbanjara/Wireshark/TLS.md

     set SSLKEYLOGFILE=%USERPROFILE%\Desktop\keylogfile.txt
     start firefox

-For **Linux/OS X**, you open a terminal then start the browser with:
+For **Linux**, you open a terminal then start the browser with:

     export SSLKEYLOGFILE=$HOME/Desktop/keylogfile.txt
     firefox

+For **macos**, you open a terminal then start the browser with:

+    export SSLKEYLOGFILE=$HOME/Desktop/keylogfile.txt
+    open -a firefox

 Change the `SSLKEYLOGFILE` path as needed, and replace `firefox` with `chrome` for Google Chrome.
 This mechanism currently (2019) does not work for Safari, Microsoft Edge, and others since their TLS libraries (Microsoft SChannel/Apple **SecureTransport**) do not support this mechanism.
 This mechanism works for applications other than web browsers as well, but it dependent on the TLS library used by the application.